Projects

 The Civic Trust is contributing towards the RAF centenary celebrations with the award of a Heritage Plaque to RAF Digby and the proposed addition of RAF eagles to the Sleaford Town signs.
 The RAF Digby plaque was unveiled at the Centenary parade on 28th March.
 It is the first Heritage plaque to be awarded by the Civic Trust and will be followed in May with plaques for the Sleaford Heritage Trail.

-The Heart of Sleaford Heritage Trail
+The Sleaford Heritage Trail

 This is the scheme with which we have brought to life Sleaford’s history.
 Eight buildings were chosen from a shortlist and plaques with both QR codes and NFC tags embedded within were designed, manufactured and attached to them.
 After scanning the code with a smartphone the user will download a short film made by our local production company with actors playing the parts of historical Sleafordians who were resident or working there, describing aspects of their lives and of Sleaford itself at that point in history.